iipc/warc-specifications/specifications/warc-format/warc-1.0/index.md

 Note that the application of this convention causes no change to the uncompressed contents of an individual WARC record.

-GZIP WARC file name suffix {#gzip-warc-file-name-suffix .a2}
+GZIP WARC file name suffix
 --------------------------

 A gzip compressed WARC file should have the customary ".gz" appended to